THE MAINSTAY INN

 The Cape May Beach

-Located just a block away, a City Beach Tag is required for a small fee, but a season pass may be purchased before the end of May for $20 at City Hall.
+Located just a block away, a City Beach Tag is required for a small fee, but a season pass may also be purchased.

 Beach chairs and beach towels are provided for your use each day.